 None of those categories mentioned are usually very difficult to cook and go together in a short amount of time.
 If you stick with only easy recipes, pretty soon you’ll have a whole arsenal of recipes to choose from when you are too tired to cook.

-You can start right now with your stockpile of easy recipes by enrolling in my FREE eCourse.
+You can also start preparing right now with your stockpile of easy recipes by enrolling in my FREE eCourse.
 Every morning for a week, you’ll receive a “tried and tested” easy 5-ingredient recipe straight to your inbox.
-Click to image below to enroll.
+Click the image below to enroll.

 Tip #3 – Think Ahead